bitterjug/devjournal-crypto/devjournal.markdown

 - [ ] The list of input columns should be sorted by date
 - [ ] We should only show the most recent _n_ data input columns.

+## 2014-04-04 16:58 Friday

+- [ ] New activity header colours should also be used for the bg f the rest of the item and the side bar